 - Prepared to work outdoors in the elements and with human cadavers.

 - September – November

 The above rates cover all those employed in the United States of America only.
 All rates are subject to change without notice.
 Until you have received confirmation of your enrollment, fees may be subject to change.
-For International participant rates contact email@example.com for more details.
+For International participant rates contact firstname.lastname@example.org or email@example.com for additional details.